agera-sdk/previous-version-2/README.md

 ```
   - _Cloning:_ `Node` is cloned by reference by default, not by content.
 Use `node.clone_node(deep)` to clone a node by content and not by reference.
   - _UI:_ Node kinds that are user interface specific (such as `Button`) are exported at the `rialight::graphics::ui` submodule to avoid confusion.
 They are also exported by the user interface API.
+    - [ ] Optional text selection on non text inputs (text labels)
-  - _Inheritance:_ Properties such as visibility are inherited by default, with an _inherited_ variant.
+  - _Inheritance:_ Properties such as visibility, opacity, rotation and scale are inherited by default, with an _inherited_ variant.
+There may be more of such properties other than these that are inherited.
   - _Responsivity:_ Node measures are device-oriented.
 They use the mathematical API.
+  - _Positioning:_ A node's position can be either derived, absolute or relative.
+    - Derived means the node's position is determined by the parent.
+    - Absolute means the node is positioned at a given global position.
+    - Relative means the node is positioned relative to the parent's global position with given coordinates.
+  - _Common properties:_ Scale, opacity, visibility, position, rotation, size and maybe some more.
+  - _Sizing:_ A node can have a size variant: none, full and specific (given measurement units).
+Nodes whose position is not _derived_ often need to specify a size variant, otherwise they may not be displayed.
+  - _Not covered here yet:_ Alignment, minimum sizing and maybe more.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
 Skins describe styles, style transitions and some behaviors.
   - Skins are divided by node kind.
 That is, a specific style applies to a specific node kind.